loperntu/ladsbook/solution.md

 # HW6-2.R
 Probability Distribution
-1. Randomly generate more than 100 data points for the normal distribution with μ=0 and σ=1: rnorm(n=100)
+1. Randomly generate more than 100 data points for the normal distribution with μ=0 and σ=1, e.g. rnorm(n=100)

   a.
 How many data points are less than 0, 1, 2 and 3 respectively?
 And the corresponding percentages?
   b.
 Produces quantiles corresponding to the given probabilities of 50%, 84%, 97.5%, and 99.85%